 Onions, part of the Allium family, are a long-season crop, taking up to 8 months to mature from seed.
-We started our onion transplants two months ago, and they wont be ready to harvest until late-July or August.
+We started our onion transplants in early January, and they wont be ready to harvest until late-July or August.
 If you haven’t already started onions from seed we highly recommended that you buy transplants from your local nursery.

 Whether you start your own from seed or you are buying transplants, it is likely that one pot of transplants will contain a bunch of onion plants.
 When planting, break up the soil and gently separate the plants.
 Each of these skinny starts can be planted and if all goes according to plan, should turn into an onion!

 How to plant:

 Onions will stay in your garden for 5-6 months so don’t plant them the same spot you are planning to plant your tomatoes in a few months!